MuhammadBai/Assignment/README.md

  you can check from your terminal whether you are able to connect to your server by typing the following command:
   `ssh your-host-name`

-Once connected to your server you can type the following commands:

 **Important: you will know if you are connected to the yaml server if you see the following with your commands[yourusername@Yaml ~]$**
 ![Shows cloud-init is running](assets/Yaml.png)

+Once connected to your server you can type the following commands:

 [yourusername@Yaml ~]$whereis nvim (This will show where nvim is installed) [yourusername@Yaml ~]$ whereis tmux (this will show wher the tmux is installed) [yourusername@Yaml ~]$ exit (to exit from remote server)

 *To check if cloud-init is active and running, type the following command:*
->`systemctl status cloud-init`
+>`systemctl status cloud-init

+## Typing above command will show the results you see in the above screenshot which shows its running

+# Automating Arch Linux Droplet Setup with doctl and Cloud-init